Human Resource Management Challenges in the 21st Century

 Every day the world poses new challenges to businesses globally, requiring innovative people and skills to address them.
 Additionally, employees need to be empowered.
 Therefore, organizations need to train and develop employees’ on-demand skills to help them remain competitive.
 Also, they must provide career opportunities that allow employees to advance.

-The HR department is responsible for developing solutions that address training and career development.
+The human resource department is responsible for developing solutions that address training programs and career development.
 It also entails identifying areas that need skills advancement.

 HR teams should converse with employees and relevant stakeholders before implementing career development strategies.
 It will be much easier to identify skill gaps and come up with a more practical career development strategy that aligns with their needs and employees’ interests.